groue/GRMustache/Guides/partials.md

 Partials in the file system
 ---------------------------

-When you identify a template through a URL or a file path, you are able to navigate through a hierarchy of directories and partial files.
+When you identify a template through a URL or a file path (see [templates.md](templates.md)), you are able to navigate through a hierarchy of directories and partial files.

 The partial tag `{{>name}}` actually interprets the *name* as a *path*, and loads the template *relatively* to the embedding template.
 For example, given the following hierarchy: